-The 5 Cleanest Protein Bars on the Planet
+The 13 Cleanest Protein Bars on the Planet in 2020

 Eating food without a barcode (AKA fresh and unprocessed food!) is always a great idea but when you are sprinting through an airport or hiking all over the universe to work or class, barcode-free foods are often scarce.
-Furthermore, when you’re trying to assist with recovery or achieve healthy weight gain, having clean and convenient food options between meals or on the run is crucial.
+Furthermore, when you’re trying to assist with recovery, keep on track with training, or trying to achieve healthy weight gain, having clean and convenient food options between meals or on the run is crucial.

 So my friends, today I will offer a quick review on some of the CLEANEST protein bars money can buy.